timiwins/all-about-git/README.md

     -   Issues can be assigned labels (see below) to help identify and/or classify them.

 -   Assigning an issue

     -   https://docs.github.com/en/github/managing-your-work-on-github/assigning-issues-and-pull-requests-to-other-github-users
     -   You may self-assign issues that you would like to tackle

+-   Closing issues
+    -   Issues will be closed by the senior devs (aka the instructors)

 | Label            | Description                                        |
 | :--------------- | :------------------------------------------------- |